Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 where $c$ is the proportionality constant, $F$ is the adhesion force, and $L$ is the cell size.
 Using Stoke's law, the total adhesion force is given by

 where $g(\cdot)$ and $P(\cdot)$ represent the nature of the force and its direction, respectively.
 Taking all these factors in the conservation equation (\ref{CONE}), we obtain

-where In \cite{sherratt2009}, authors have considered the nonlocal model (\ref{CONEA}) with an additional term (logistic growth) in the reaction kinetics.
-They derived sufficient conditions for the boundedness of the solutions, but these conditions do not satisfy numerically for some parameter values, and hence, there are still some mathematical challenges.
+where Analyzing the stability and well-posedness of solutions to nonlocal conservation laws is more complex than local laws, often requiring specialized techniques to ensure unique and stable solutions \cite{sherratt2009, colombo2018, vo2024}.
+The authors in \cite{sherratt2009} considered the nonlocal model (\ref{CONEA}) with an additional term (logistic growth) in the reaction kinetics and derived sufficient conditions for the boundedness of the solutions.
+However, these conditions do not satisfy some parameter values numerically, and hence, there are still some mathematical challenges.